Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 The Cosmian KMS server needs to be started with the `--ms-dke-service-url <MS_DKE_SERVICE_URL>` option.

-The `<MS_DKE_SERVICE_URL>`should contain the external URL of this server as configured in [Azure App Registrations for the DKE Service](https://learn.microsoft.com/en-us/purview/double-key-encryption-setup#register-your-key-store)
+The `<MS_DKE_SERVICE_URL>` should contain the external URL of this server as configured in [Azure App Registrations for the DKE Service](https://learn.microsoft.com/en-us/purview/double-key-encryption-setup#register-your-key-store)

 The URL should be something like <https://kms.my_domain.com/ms_dke>

-Alternatively, you can set the `KMS_MS_DKE_SERVICE_URL` environment variable to the same value, or set the corresponding entry in the server TOML configuration file.
+Alternatively, you can set the `KMS_MS_DKE_SERVICE_URL` environment variable to the same value or set the corresponding entry in the server TOML configuration file.

-!!! warning "No authentication => firewalling is critical" The Office client does not send any authentication information when calling the Cosmian KMS.
+!!! warning "No authentication => firewalling is critical."
+The Office client does not send any authentication information when calling the Cosmian KMS.
 Firewalling the
 Cosmian KMS server to only accept requests from valid Office clients is critical.

 !!! important "Running the KMS server in the cloud for DKE" It is possible to confidentially run the Cosmian KMS server in the cloud [inside a Cosmian VM](../zero_trust.md).
-However, due to the lack of authentication, and thus the need to firewall the server, one should make sure to use OS-level firewalling and not rely on the cloud provider's firewalling capabilities,
+However, due to the lack of authentication and thus the need to firewall the server, one should make sure to use OS-level firewalling and not rely on the cloud provider's firewalling capabilities,